avischerr/fullstack-employee-list/readme.md

 - It should allow a users to do the following from their web browser:
   - View all employees
   - View a specific employee
-- You can create as many React components as you want
+- Use the provided React components

 ## Part 3b: ReactJS (Refactor using Data From Your Server API)